Introduction customer trends and new food sources: what are the food safety risks involved?

 Sources

-• [3] Food and Agriculture Organization of the United Nations.
+• [3] Food and Agriculture of the United Nations.
 (2021).
 Looking at edible insects from a food safety perspective.
 In Food and Agriculture Organization of the United Nations.

 • [4] Food and Agriculture Organization of the United Nations.
 (2021).
 Organic foods: Are they safer?
 In Food and Agriculture Organization of the United Nations.
 Food and Agriculture Organization of the United Nations Bangkok, 2021.